tbl0605/PHPYAM/README.md

 ## Installation

-It's recommended that you use [Composer](https://getcomposer.org/) to install PHPYAM.
+It's recommended that you use [Composer](https://getcomposer.org/) to install PHPYAM:

 ```bash
 composer require tbl0605/phpyam:~1.0